HobnobMancer/cazomevolve/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

+# Annotate the CAZome

-# Download genomes
+## Download genomes

-To download the genomic assemblies, use either method [A] or [B]

-## [A] Already have a list of genomic version accessions
+The genomes to be download can be specified by [A] their genomic accessions, or [B] by specifying a taxa of interest (using a taxa of any level).

+### [A] Genomic accessions

-If you already have a list of genomic version accessions in a plain text file, using the Python package `ncbi-genome-download` to download the genomic assemblies genomic (`.fna`) and proteome (`.faa`) sequence files.
+If you have a list of genomic version accessions in a plain text file, `cazomevolve` can use the Python package `ncbi-genome-download` to download the genomic assemblies genomic (`.fna`) and proteome (`.faa`) sequence files.

-The `cazevolve_download_acc_genomes` configures using `ncbi-genome-download`.
-The command takes 4 positional arguments and 1 optional argument:
+Using the `download_acc_genomes` subcommand, which takes 4 positional arguments and 1 optional argument:

 **Positional arguments:**
 1. Path to file containing list of accessions (with a unique genome accession per row)